pivotal/docs-tap/scst-store/amr/overview.hbs.md

 AMR Observer is a set of managed controllers that watches for relevant updates on resources of interest.
 When relevant events are observed, a CloudEvent is generated and sent to AMR CloudEvent Handler.
-This component is expected to be deployed on "full", "build" and "run" profile clusters.
+This component is expected to be deployed on Full, Build and Run profile clusters.

 ## <a id='handler'></a> AMR CloudEvent Handler

 AMR CloudEvent Handler receives CloudEvents and stores relevant information into the Artifact Metadata Repository or Metadata Store.
-This component is expected to be deployed on "full" and "view" profile clusters.
+This component is expected to be deployed on Full and View profile clusters.

-## <a id='ki'></a> Known Issues

 ## Additional Resources